brchrisman/javascriptTests-brian/README.md

 # javascriptTests
 Javascript Interview Tests

-## Setup
+## Instructions
+Please fork this repo, and clone the fork.
+Once you are done, push your changes to github, and send a pull request.
+I may give you some code comments and ask you to make some changes.

-Clone the git repo then in the javascriptTests directory run
+To get started on the problems in the javascriptTests directory run

 ```
 npm install